 | Total monthly (est.) | ¥118,000 | ¥105,000 | ¥130,000 | ¥150,000 | ¥207,000 |

 Japan's visa system is structured and predictable.
-Here are the main pathways for expats:
+The main paths for expats:

-- Work visa (Engineer/Specialist): Most common for tech workers.
-Employer-sponsored, 1-5 year duration
+- Work visa (Engineer/Specialist): the default for tech workers.
+Employer-sponsored, 1-5 year duration.

 - Fukuoka Startup Visa: 6-month visa for entrepreneurs, only available in Fukuoka.
-Requires business plan and ~¥5 million capital
+Requires a business plan and ~¥5 million in capital.

-- Highly Skilled Professional (HSP): Points-based fast track for high earners.
-Can lead to permanent residency in 1-3 years
+- Highly Skilled Professional (HSP): points-based fast track for high earners.
+Permanent residency in 1-3 years.

-- Entrepreneurs & startup founders: Fukuoka — the startup visa and Startup Café make it the obvious choice
+- Entrepreneurs and startup founders: Fukuoka.
+The startup visa and Startup Café make it an obvious pick.

-- Those who want the Osaka job market without Osaka chaos: Kobe — 20 minutes from Osaka, but calmer and prettier
+- Osaka job market without Osaka chaos: Kobe.
+20 minutes from Osaka, calmer, prettier.

-- Food obsessives: Fukuoka — yatai culture and ramen alone justify the move
+- Food obsessives: Fukuoka.
+The yatai culture and ramen alone justify the move.

-- Families seeking international schools: Kobe — the longest-established international community of the three
+- Families needing international schools: Kobe.
+Longest-established international community of the three.

 Compare cost of living across Japanese cities and see what your salary means after taxes and expenses.